Identifying and Mitigating Bottlenecks in Role-Playing Agents: A Systematic Study of Disentangling Character Profile Axes: Experimental Details

 \paragraph{PersonaGym} \textsc{PersonaGym} evaluates persona agents using a deliberately \textit{single-character}, \textit{single-turn protocol}: each evaluation instance assigns exactly one persona (typically via a persona-conditioning system instruction) and asks one task question, and the agent produces one response; instances are scored independently, so the benchmark does not test multi-turn state tracking.
 In the full framework, an LLM “reasoner” first selects persona-relevant contexts from a pool of 150 environments, then generates task-specific questions for the chosen settings; the released static benchmark fixes this process into 200 personas and 10,000 questions for standardized comparison across models. \textsc{PersonaGym} covers five task dimensions—Action Justification, Expected Action, Linguistic Habits, Persona Consistency, and Toxicity Control—and scores each single-turn response with detailed, task-specific rubrics on a 1–5 ordinal scale, augmented with persona-and-question–conditioned exemplar responses to calibrate judging.
 Each response is graded by an ensemble of two evaluator LLMs, and the final score is computed by averaging the judges’ outputs; results are then aggregated across tasks into an overall \textit{PersonaScore}.

 \paragraph{CoSER} \textsc{CoSER} evaluates role-playing language agents in multi-turn, multi-character literary scenes via Given-Circumstance Acting (GCA), where an “actor” LLM is required to sequentially portray multiple characters to reconstruct authentic scenarios extracted from well-known novels.
 Concretely, \textsc{CoSER} provides multi-party dialogues and rich contextual conditioning signals (e.g., scenario descriptions, character profiles, motivations, and—in the dataset representation—optional speech/action/thought annotations), and explicit support for >2-character interactions.
 At evaluation time, GCA first runs a multi-agent simulation: one RPA instance is created per character using the same actor LLM, each conditioned on the shared scenario plus its own persona materials, while a next-speaker-prediction (NSP) component selects who speaks next and a separate “environment” model emits environmental feedback; the rollout terminates either when NSP outputs an END signal or when a maximum turn budget (e.g., 18 turns) is reached.
-To increase controll ability, GCA additionally applies penalty-based LLM judging: instead of asking a judge to output a single holistic score, a critic LLM identifies rubric-defined flaws (e.g., deviations from the reference dialogue or lack of initiative), assigns each flaw a severity level (1–5), aggregates penalties into per-dimension scores, and applies a length-correction procedure to mitigate bias toward conversation length.
+To increase controllability, GCA additionally applies penalty-based LLM judging: instead of asking a judge to output a single holistic score, a critic LLM identifies rubric-defined flaws (e.g., deviations from the reference dialogue or lack of initiative), assigns each flaw a severity level (1–5), aggregates penalties into per-dimension scores, and applies a length-correction procedure to mitigate bias toward conversation length.
 The rubric-driven scores are reported over three core dimensions: Anthropomorphism (the extent to which RPAs speak and act in a human-like manner), Character Fidelity (the degree to which the character profile is faithfully reflected in the generated narrative), and Storyline Quality (how natural and engaging the narrative flow is).
+In our setting, because our dataset instances do not provide explicit scenario descriptions, we generate synthetic scenarios using Gemini-2.5-Pro (temperature = 0.7), conditioning on the set of characters participating in each conversation.
+To mitigate potential bias induced by any single scenario formulation, we construct three clearly distinct seed scenarios per work and use these as the basis for interaction.
+For scenario generation prompt, see Table~\ref{prompt:scenario_generation}.